-Of these, only two are represented at the county level: Commuting Alone, and Commute Time.
-Cleveland County's percentage of workers driving to work alone increased 9% from1990 to 2007.
-The percentage of workers commuting more than 25 minutes increased 39% from 1990 to 2006, and then decreased 16% from 2006 to 2007.
+Of these, only two are represented at the county level; Commuting Alone, and Commute Time.
+Union County's percentage of workers driving to work alone increased 9.3% from 1990 to 2007.
+The percentage of workers commuting more than 25 minutes increased 27% from 1990 to 2007.